jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Homunculus.md

 RacialMods:
 Languages: Common (cannot speak);  telepathic link
 SQ:
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Bite-injury; save Fort DC 13; frequency 1/minute for 60 minutes; effect sleep for 1 minute; cure 1 save.
+    Bite-injury; save Fort DC 13; frequency 1/minute for 60 minutes; effect sleep for 1 minute; cure 1 save.
 The save DC is Constitution-based and includes a +2 racial bonus.
+  Telepathic Link (Su): >
-Telepathic Link (Su) A homunculus cannot speak, but the process of creating one links it telepathically with its creator.
+    A homunculus cannot speak, but the process of creating one links it telepathically with its creator.
 A homunculus knows what its master knows and can convey to him or her everything it sees and hears, out to a distance of 1,500 feet.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: